rocky-linux/rocky-tools/migrate2rocky/README.md

 #### Migration in offline mode

-Offline mode has received minimal testing and only for the CentOS 8.5 -> Rocky 8.5/8.6 migration from a minimal (straight from installation or fully updated) system using a mounted CentOS 8.5 DVD ISO and a Rocky 8.5/8.6 ISO as offline repositories, mounted respectively under /mnt/centos and /mnt/rocky - these local pathnames are hardcoded into (and forced by) the script for the CentOS case, while for other distros you will need to manually define local repo paths under /etc/yum.repos.d/ before launching the script.
+Offline mode has received minimal testing and only for the CentOS 8.5 -> Rocky 8.5/8.6 migration from a minimal (straight from installation or fully updated) system using CentOS 8.5 DVD and  Rocky 8.5/8.6 DVD ISOs as offline repositories, mounted respectively under /mnt/centos (hardcoded into and forced by the script only for the CentOS case - for other EL8 distros you will need to manually define local repo paths under /etc/yum.repos.d/ before launching the script) and /mnt/rocky (hardcoded into and always forced by the script) .

-Please make sure that you do not inadvertently swap the former-distro/Rocky local repositories when mounting ISOs.
+Please make sure that you do not inadvertently swap the current-EL8/Rocky local repositories when mounting ISOs.

-Package downgrades may happen, depending on the update status of the running distro and on the content of the local repositories (e.g. using a Rocky 8.5 mounted ISO for offline updating a CentOS 8.5 with all latest updates applied before EOL).
+Package downgrades may happen, depending on the update status of the running EL8 distro and on the content of the local repositories (e.g. using a Rocky 8.5 DVD ISO for offline migrating a CentOS 8.5 with all latest-before-EOL updates applied).
-Note that if you are disabling pre-migration updates then you will need only the base repositories' metadata (repodata subdir) for the currently running distro (can be copied from original installation ISO).
+Note that if you are disabling pre-migration updates then you will need only the base repositories' metadata (repodata subdir) for the currently running EL8 (can be copied from original installation ISO).

-If you installed packages from further repos of the running distro (devel, extras, ha, powertools) then you will need the same repos enabled and the corresponding local repos from Rocky available (under /mnt/rocky/{Extras,HA,PowerTools,Devel}) before starting the migration, otherwise make sure that those additional repos are disabled.
+If you installed packages from further repos of the running EL8 distro (devel, extras, ha, powertools) then you will need those same repos enabled and their Rocky equivalents locally available (under /mnt/rocky/{Extras,HA,PowerTools,Devel}) before starting the migration, otherwise make sure that those additional repos are disabled.

 #### Migration with pre-updating disabled

-Disabling system updates before migration has been introduced as a convenience option mainly for the offline migration mode but it should be carefully tested on a non-production system before attempting it even in offline mode.
+Disabling system updates before migration has been introduced and tested only as a convenience option for the offline migration mode but it should be carefully tested on a non-production system before attempting it.

 #### Custom replacements of default repositories

 This script expects the **original repository configuration being present, as well as enabled** (i.e. for CentOS the `baseos` repo configuration in the `/etc/yum.repos.d/CentOS-Linux-BaseOS.repo` file has to be present and enabled).
-Offline mode will require at least the repository metadata for the `baseos` and `appstream` repos to be available (for CentOS under /mnt/centos/{BaseOS,AppStream}
-which can be copied or mounted from a CentOS ISO).
+Offline mode will require at least the repository metadata (repodata subdir) for the `baseos` and `appstream` repos to be available (for CentOS their path is hardcoded as /mnt/centos/{BaseOS,AppStream} and can be copied or mounted from a CentOS ISO).
 Also make sure that there are **no other repositories** which could interfere with the original configuration.